Secrets of Successful Blogging

 Here's an article which explains in more detail:

-NEVER, EVER, EVER link to any website, blog or Hub that's not directly relevant to the subject of your blog.
+NEVER, EVER, EVER link to any website, blog or web page that's not directly relevant to the subject of your blog.
 You will damage your own blog and the page you've linked to.